- Fall-Winter Programs

-University of Michigan- Ann Arbor students enjoy many benefits from participating in UROP Semiconductor Research Corporation (SRC) sponsored summer research fellowship.
+University of Michigan- Ann Arbor students enjoy many benefits from participating in the UROP Semiconductor Research Corporation (SRC) sponsored summer research fellowship program.
 SRC is the premier industry consortium investing in university research that addresses longer term semiconductor industry need in cutting edge research.
-The UROP SRC summer Fellowship is designed to attract and retain students in science and engineering disciplines and to encourage their enrollment in graduate school by providing sustained undergraduate research experiences and mentoring relationships.
+The UROP SRC Summer Fellowship Program is designed to attract and retain students in science and engineering disciplines and to encourage their enrollment in graduate school by providing sustained undergraduate research experiences and mentoring relationships.

-Benefits of being an UROP SRC Fellow are:
+Benefits of being an UROP SRC Fellow include:

 - Funding to do cutting-edge research in: Electrical Engineering, Material Science and Engineering, Computer Engineering, Physics, Chemistry and Chemical Engineering.